-Transportation System Management Strategies
+Transportation System Management (TSM) Strategies

-- Traveler information programs aim to increase awareness and the information available on travel choice and impact so that travelers can actively participate in reducing both network demand and personal trip impact.
-The program delivers systems and education outreach campaigns to raise awareness of the direct relationship that route choice, personal driving habits, and trip timing have on fuel consumption, vehicle operating expenses, and vehicle emissions. - Smart arterial management focuses on managing arterial roadways (major streets) to reduce delays, resulting in quicker trips and lower vehicle emissions.
-Improvements to arterial detection and signal interconnect will provide the ability to create a traffic signal system that is dynamic and coordinated throughout the region.
+• Traveler information programs aim to increase awareness and the information available on travel choice and impact so that travelers can actively participate in reducing both network demand and personal trip impact.
+The program includes education outreach campaigns to raise awareness of the direct relationship that route choice, personal driving habits, and trip timing have on fuel consumption, vehicle operating expenses, and vehicle emissions, and encourage carpooling, transit, bike or walk.

+- Smart arterial management focuses on managing arterial roadways (major streets) to reduce delays, resulting in quicker trips and lower vehicle emissions.
+Improvements to arterial detection and signals will provide the ability to create a traffic signal system that is dynamic and coordinated throughout the region.
 Improving the flow of traffic on arterial roadways is among the most cost-effective TSM strategies for reducing stop-and-go traffic, cutting overall travel times, and lowering fuel consumption and pollution. - Freeway management is responsible for deploying systems that improve the operational efficiency of freeway control infrastructure; enabling freeway managers to have greater control over vehicle operating speeds; and facilitating the freeway managers' ability to communicate the impact of events, incidents, and congestion to the traveling public.
 It also provides freeway managers with greater operational visibility of conditions on and off network.
-Some of the systems included in this program include traffic detection technologies, closed-circuit television cameras, ramp meters, electronic message signs, and the Advanced Transportation Management System, which provides central monitoring and sign control for managing incidents. - Active Traffic and Demand Management (ATDM) builds on Integrated Corridor Management to dynamically monitor, control, and influence travel demand, traffic demand, and traffic flow of key corridors.
-ATDM facilitates the use of transportation alternatives through various approaches, including dynamic ridesharing, dynamic speed limits, dynamically priced parking, and predictive traveler information to improve overall highway efficiency. - The Regional Border Management System serves as the transportation management tool that will manage crossborder traffic and will include border-specific congestion management strategies, including congestion pricing, an approach to lane management, and traveler information strategies. - Transit management refers to bus and light rail and includes a regional scheduling system, a regional transit management system, positive train control, and centralized train control.
+Some of the systems included in this program include traffic detection technologies, closed-circuit television cameras, ramp meters, electronic message signs, and the Advanced Transportation Management System, which provides central monitoring and sign control for managing incidents. - Transportation technology builds on Integrated Corridor Management to dynamically monitor, control, and influence travel demand, traffic demand, and traffic flow of key corridors.
+Transportation technology facilitates the use of transportation alternatives through various approaches, including dynamic ridesharing, dynamic speed limits, dynamically priced parking, and predictive traveler information to improve overall highway efficiency. - The Regional Border Management System serves as the transportation management tool that will manage cross-border traffic and will include border-specific congestion management strategies, including congestion pricing, an approach to lane management, and traveler information strategies. - Transit management refers to active management of the bus and light rail system in the region.
+It includes a regional scheduling system, a regional transit management system, positive train control, and centralized train control.